 - 30% of the “on and off” switches are dependent on our ecosystem and not our bloodstream.
 Therefore, “we have got to get a complicated ecosystem back.
 We have to stop taking antibiotics, for sure.
 We need to stop eating and spraying antibiotics all over our food and soil.”

-Sadly, here’s some additional illnesses and disease that are connected to glyphosate:
+Sadly, here’s some additional illnesses and diseases connected to glyphosate:

 - Liver damage